ConservationInternational/COA001/README.md

 2. Make sure you have the required version of ruby

-`cat .ruby-version` will show the proper version of ruby to use
+`cat Gemfile | grep ruby` will show the proper version of ruby to use

 I suggest using [rvm][6] to manage different versions of ruby